Hiking San Diego’s Mission Trails 5-Peak Challenge

 There are several hiking options to take on this challenge.
 I hiked up North Fortuna, South Fortuna, and Kwaay Paay.
 Then I drove to Cowles’ Barker Way trailhead and climbed up to Cowles and Pyles.
 Honestly, I think that’s the easiest option of them all.
 I chose this because it allows me to go back and do it with the more challenging options in the future.
 I could use my car as a food and water cache, it was a nice easy way to get back into hiking.
 And I still have more challenging options to hike in the future.

-1. North Fortuna and South Fortuna
+1. North Fortuna & South Fortuna

 North Fortuna

-I began my ascent of the first two peaks by hitting the Old Mission Dam to North and South Fortuna hiking trail.
+I began my ascent of the first two peaks by hitting the Old Mission Dam to the North and South Fortuna hiking trail.
 It’s a scenic 5.8-mile route, known to offer a moderate challenge.
 While there’s a small parking lot at the trailhead with toilets, it tends to fill up fast.
 However, finding parking along Father Junipero Serra Trail is relatively easy, albeit adding a few extra steps to your hike.

 The adventure began with a hike to North Fortuna Peak, revealing beautiful sights along the way.
 At first, the trail is gentle, following a pretty river for about a mile.
 Then, things get tougher as you climb for another mile to reach the summit.
 You’ll find a short break at the saddle halfway up.
 From there, head north to keep going towards the top of North Fortuna.